DecodedCo/brand.decoded.com/pages/colors.md

 ### Adobe

-Use our [Decoded Library](http://adobe.ly/1Lst3EU) to get all the color swatches.
+Use our [Decoded CC Library](/pages/how-to/cc-library) to get all the color swatches.

 ### Code